youssefaltai/open-in-vscode/README.md

 # Open in VS Code

-Clone and open git repos from GitHub in VS Code.
+Easily clone and open git repos from GitHub in VS Code.

 ### Get the extension